Hardscaping not growing

 Landscaping

-The answer to 'hardscaping not growing' is that there can be several common causes, including improper installation, soil issues, and lack of maintenance.
-Symptoms may include cracked or uneven pavers, moss or weed growth, and poor plant establishment.
-Solutions can involve fixing the underlying issues, adding soil amendments, and properly caring for the hardscaping and surrounding landscaping.
+The answer to 'hardscaping not growing' is that there are several common causes, including improper installation, poor soil conditions, and lack of maintenance.
+Symptoms may include discoloration, cracking, or uneven growth of plants and grass around the hardscaping.

 Step-by-Step Guide